 • Graphics: Clicking on this button lets you select a graphic object (line, ellipse, rectangle, diamond, arc, pie, brace(s), or polygon for placement on the plot.
-Once the object has been selected you drag the mouse to create the object.
+Once the object has been selected, you drag the mouse to create the object.

-• Scale: (F7) In this mode, you can drag the left mouse button to define a plot region to magnify.
+• Scale: (F7) In this mode, you drag the left mouse button to define a plot region box to magnify.
+When the mouse is released, the plot is redrawn to the image scale of the region.
+You can also use CTRL + + and CTRL + - keys to magnify and shrink the scale.